alphagov/govuk-load-testing/README.md

     - Tags to taxonomy
     - Force publishes

+8. **govuk.Search**

+    **Data files:** search.csv

+    **Optional:** `factor` (default: 1), the multiplier to apply to the amount of desired traffic For an entry `base_path,hits`, each worker requests `base_path` `ceil(hits * factor / workers)` times, with no delay between requests.
+Each worker proceeds through the csv in order.

+    **Optional:** `duration` (default: 0), if set the test will last for the given number of seconds.
+Any workers that have not started or completed will be halted at this point.
+Conversely, any workers that finish ahead of this point will be restarted to ensure the test lasts for the given time.

+    If you are having difficulty running the entire test plan on a single machine within your desired duration, try splitting up the data file and running multiple instances of Gatling simultaneously on different machines.

 ## <a name="uploading">5.
 Uploading</a>

 See [how to upload results][uploading-results] for more information on how to